The Happy Pod: Hugs from Texas

 The Fitz was first graded at 95 while she lived in Port Adown, but after being transferred to the Republic earlier this year, her score was revised upwards.

-Josh Ebron, who bred her, says the collaboration between farmers across the island of Ireland shows what can be achieved by breaking breaking down barriers.
+Josh Ebron, who bred her, says the collaboration between farmers across the island of Ireland shows what can be achieved by breaking down barriers.

-I think what is really important now within our industry is that we can work together with the same mindset and the same visions and the same goals.
+I think what is really important within our industry is that we can work together with the same mindset and the same visions and the same goals.
+They can go further faster.

+She has all the dairy characteristics that would be desirable to a dairy farmer.
 She produces a lot of milk of good quality and she's a cow with amazing dairy strength.

 Not only is the Fitz regarded as a fine example of cross-border cooperation, but she's also now recognised as one of the very best dairy cows in the world.